swapnamoy17/EAST-DenseNet/README.md

     + Uses ResNet-50 instead of PVANet
     + Uses dice loss function instead of balanced binary cross-entropy
     + Uses AdamW optimizer instead of the original Adam

++ Differences from the [karupan](https://github.com/kurapan/EAST) implementation:
+    + Uses both ResNet-50 and DenseNet-201
+    + Dice Loss with squared terms in union (denominator)
+    + Saving models based on validation loss

 The implementation of AdamW optimizer is borrowed from [this repository](https://github.com/shaoanlu/AdamW-and-SGDW).